 Note that the link map treats inner and outer names differently.
-Two inner names may be linked -indeed, this is the purpose of the elementary linker- but each outer name constitutes (the target of) a distinct link.
-The effect is that we do not allow 'aliases', i.e. synonymous outer names.
-A previous version of bigraphs [37] allowed these; the effect was a much harder proof of the existence of RPOs, and then only under certain conditions.
+Two inner names may be linked - indeed, this is the purpose of the elementary linker - but each outer name constitutes (the target of) a distinct link.
+The effect is that we do not allow 'aliases', that is, synonymous outer names.
+A previous version of bigraphs (Milner 2001b) allowed these; the effect was a much harder proof of the existence of RPOs, and then only under certain conditions.
 The present version has wide application.

-Figure 6 shows a ground link graph F in 'LIG(\mathcal{K}{arith}).
+Figure 6 shows a ground link graph F in 'LIG(\mathscr{K}{arith}).
 In such diagrams we often omit the identities of nodes and edges.
 Also note that a link with several points is represented by forking lines.
 The way the lines fork has no formal significance, but may be suggestive of the intended application; for example, here it suggests that the 'output' of the successor node is 'input' by two plus nodes.

 The figure also shows how F may be composed from a smaller ground link graph G and a context H. Later we shall see that G is the redex of a reaction rule for arithmetic; it is in fact part of the primitive-recursive definition of summation in terms of zero and successor.
-The sharing of the successor node is achieved by composition because its 'output' port belongs to a link of G that is open (see Definition 6.8).
+The sharing of the successor node is achieved by composition because its 'output' port belongs to a link of G that is open (see Definition 3.8).

-Definition 6.5 (tensor product) The tensor product \otimes in 'LIG(\mathcal{K}) is defined as follows: On objects, $X \otimes Y$ is simply the union $X \uplus Y$ of sets required to be disjoint.
+Definition 3.5 (tensor product).
+The tensor product \otimes in 'LIG(\mathscr{K}) is defined as follows: on objects, $X \otimes Y$ is simply the union $X \uplus Y$ of sets required to be disjoint.
 For two link graphs $A_i : X_i \to Y_i$ (i = 0, 1) we take $A_0 \otimes A_1 : X_0 \otimes X_1 \to Y_0 \otimes Y_1$ to be defined when they have disjoint support and the interface products are defined; its link map is the union of those of A_0 and A_1 .

 The identity id{\emptyset} is clearly a unit for tensor product, which also obeys the axioms for a monoidal s-category.
-We therefore obtain the following:
+We therefore obtain the following proposition.

-Proposition 6.6 (link graphs are monoidal) The s-category 'LIG(\mathcal{K}) is monoidal, with origin $\epsilon = \emptyset$.
+Proposition 3.6 (link graphs are monoidal).
+The s-category $LIG(\mathscr{K})$ is monoidal, with origin $\epsilon = \emptyset$.

-We shall call a tensor product of linkers a substitution, and use σ , τ to range over substitutions.
-A tensor product of linkers and closures is call a wiring; we use ω to range over wirings.
+We say that a tensor product of linkers is a substitution, and use σ , τ to range over substitutions.
+A tensor product of linkers and closures is called a wiring, and we use ω to range over wirings.

 We can conveniently blur the distinction between substitutions as functions and as link graphs; their composition and tensor product means the same in either case.
-Substitutions can be used to derive an important variant of tensor product of link graphs that merges outer names, i.e. does not require them to be disjoint:
+Substitutions can be used to derive an important variant of the tensor product of link graphs that merges outer names, that is, does not require them to be disjoint.

-In fact let $\sigma_i : Y_i \to Z_i$ (i = 0, 1) be bijective substitutions with disjoint codomains, and let $\tau : Z_0 \otimes Z_1 \to Y_0 \cup Y_1$ be the union of their inverses; then
+In fact, let $\sigma_i : Y_i \to Z_i$ (i = 0, 1) be bijective substitutions with disjoint codomains, and let $\tau : Z_0 \otimes Z_1 \to Y_0 \cup Y_1$ be the union of their inverses.
+Then we have